 “We truly believe [Site C] is a bellwether.
 Will [the Federal government] actually live up to the commitments they have made to evidence-based decision-making with scientific integrity and also to reconciliation with First Nations?” —Karen Bakker, Canada Research Chair in Water Governance at the University of British Columbia

 The most tragic part of the Site C saga may be that British Columbians don’t need the power the dam is going to create.
-In Disturbing the Peace: The Story of the Site C Dam, a video released in June 2016 by environmental watchdog DeSmog Canada, Harry Swain, Associate Fellow at the Centre for Global Studies at the University of Victoria, calls the dam a very expensive mistake.
+In Disturbing the Peace: The Story of the Site C Dam, a video released in June 2016 by DeSmog Canada, Harry Swain, Associate Fellow at the Centre for Global Studies at the University of Victoria, calls the dam a very expensive mistake.

 “There is no need for Site C,” he says.
 “If there was a need we could meet it with a variety of other renewable and smaller-scale sources.
 Of the $9 billion it will cost, at least $7 billion will never be returned.”
 Swain is no environmental Svengali—he actually chaired the Site C Joint Review Panel.
 And he’s not the only credentialed spokesperson casting doubt on Hydro’s math or highlighting its prevarication skills.
-In a 2015 Supreme Court affidavit addressing an injunction the utility sought to block protesters, it was former BC Hydro CEO, Marc Eliesen himself who destroyed its absurd claim that a one-year delay in construction would add $420 million to the bill, calling this “effectively illusionary” and based on “fundamentally flawed” analysis.
+As intially reported by Cox/DesSmog, in a 2015 Supreme Court affidavit addressing an injunction the utility sought to block protesters, it was former BC Hydro CEO, Marc Eliesen himself who destroyed its absurd claim that a one-year delay in construction would add $420 million to the bill, calling this “effectively illusionary” and based on “fundamentally flawed” analysis.

-Eliesen—who has also headed both Ontario’s and Manitoba’s electricity authorities—found BC Hydro’s testimony “fails to provide the proper and comprehensive historical context” and is “without merit.”
+In the same DeSmog article, Eliesen—who has also headed both Ontario’s and Manitoba’s electricity authorities—found BC Hydro’s testimony “fails to provide the proper and comprehensive historical context” and is “without merit.”
 He also stated that proceeding with Site C was, at the moment, “highly imprudent,” noting that delaying construction would actually save provincial ratepayers more than Hydro’s alleged costs given its own projections for decreasing demand for electricity—particularly among heavy users like the pulp and paper sector.
 Putting values to this, American energy economist Robert McCullough calculated that, based on Site C power being sold at a loss due to the dramatic fall in world energy prices since 2008, a delay of one-year would save ratepayers $268 million, of two-years, $519 million, and of five-years, some $1.18 billion.

 Though even a casual observer can see that the numbers don’t add up, both the province and publically owned BC Hydro seem committed to ramming Site C down taxpayers’ throats, claiming it’s in their best interest.
 Yet history suggests neither party can be trusted to have any interests at heart but those of the resource-extraction industries keeping them in power (and yes, that’s a double-entendre).